ntellakula/stocks/README.md

 # stocks
-Amateur classification and expolration of stocks data
+Amateur classification and exploration of stocks data